bloominstituteoftechnology/node-db1-project/queries.md

 ## Update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

-## Delete all customers that have no orders.

 ## (Stretch) Find a query to discover how many different cities are stored in the Customers table.
 Repeats should not be double counted.

 ## (Stretch) Find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name.